cwc020730/NeuralNetworkBuilder/README.md

 Click the Run button to start training the neural network.
 Currently all the training status will be shown on the terminal where you start `python -m backend.backend`.

-After each training epoch, the data (loss and accuracy) in CELOSS unit will be refreshed and a graph will appear.
+After each training epoch, the data (loss and accuracy) in CELOSS unit will be refreshed and a graph showing the changes will appear.

 ## Contribution

-Welcome any contributions, feedbacks, or inputs.
+Welcome any contributions, feedbacks, discussions, or inputs.
 Submit issue or pull requests to contribute.

 ## Contacts